neolight9000/Unturned-2.2.5-NetworkAPI/README.md

 # RCON Side
 This plugin using your RCON addons and any client can invoke them over TCP / IP.
+RCON processes each tcp / ip client asynchronously.
 RCON addons can be made using the UnturnedNetworkAPI.dll library by adding your command to the general list of commands.
-RCON processes each tcp / ip client asynchronously.
-You can set up cooldown to use commands for the regular player.
 Example:
 ```
   using UnturnedNetworkAPI.NetworkRCON;